kirui93/ScenTrees.jl/docs/src/tutorial/tutorial2.md

 One of the most important things in programming is visualization.
 In this package, we can plot a scenario tree in 1D with the `treeplot` function and with the `plotD` function for a scenario tree in D dimension.

 !!! info
     You need to install the [PyPlot.jl](https://github.com/JuliaPy/PyPlot.jl) package for this plots.

+!!! warning
+    Matplotlib is required at the moment so that you can be able to do the plots.
+    In the future, we are thinking of changing into a lighter backend for plots.

 For example, we can plot a default tree already in the package and then the figure can be saved with the function `savefig`.
 These trees can be accessed through an identifier which is just a number.
 These identifiers are `0,301,302,303,304,305,306,307,401,402,4022,404,405`.
 Therefore, for these examples, you can just access them through their identifier.
 For example, `Tree(402)` returns tree with the identifier 402 in our examples.
 You can have a look at these trees and plot them just to get a glimpse on how scenario trees are and then you can also have a look at their characteristics as explained in the above example.